meier-christoph/sid-mesos/README.md

 - Install Mesosphere on AWS (https://mesosphere.com/amazon/)

-    Note: this demo requires at least 3 slaves.
+    Note: this demo requires at least 3 slaves (5 with spark streaming).

 - Install DCOS